nestordemeure/nestordemeure.github.io/content/cooking/savoury/special_meal/naan.md

 * 1/2 teaspoon baking powder
 * 3 tablespoons of olive oil
 * 125 grams yogurt
-* 7 centilitters[^grams] of water
+* 7 centiliters[^grams] of water

-* 1 tablespoon butter (or ghee), 1 clove garlic and (optionaly) cylantro for garlic naans
+* 1 tablespoon butter (or ghee), 1 clove garlic and (optionally) cilantro for garlic naans
-* laughting cow for cheese naans
+* laughing cow for cheese naans

 [^grams]: 70 grams

 ## Preparation:

-#### dough
+#### Dough

 * mix the flour, sugar, salt, and baking powder
 * add the olive oil and yogurt, mix
 * add water progressively, stop before it becomes wet[^time]
 * work the dough until it is smooth
-* nead it into a ball[^oil], let rest under a wet towel for at least 2 hour at room temperature
+* knead it into a ball[^oil], let rest under a wet towel for at least 2 hours at room temperature

 [^time]: the exact amount of water to incorporate will vary depending on flour types.

 [^oil]: You can oil it a bit to make it less sticky, especially when it will rest in the bowl.

-#### rolling
+#### Rolling

-* nead the dough one last time
+* knead the dough one last time
 * break it into 3 small balls[^cheese]
 * roll the balls into flat[^thick] circles

-[^cheese]: For cheese naan, place one slice of laughting cow in the center of the ball so that it ends up trapped inside the naan.
+[^cheese]: For cheese naan, place one slice of laughing cow in the center of the ball so that it ends up trapped inside the naan.

 [^thick]: Keep them about 3 millimeters thick.
-To thin and they will not be able to rise much, too thick and they will end up doughy.
+Too thin and they will not be able to rise much, too thick and they will end up doughy.

-#### cooking
+#### Cooking

-* put in a warm skillet one at a time until they starts inflating
+* put in a warm skillet one at a time until they start inflating
 * flip and wait two more minutes before setting aside
-* for garlic naans, melt butter, add pressed garlic and diced cylantro then mix thourouly before brushing on the cooked[^trad] naan
+* for garlic naans, melt butter, add pressed garlic and diced cilantro then mix thoroughly before brushing on the cooked[^trad] naan

-[^trad]: The butter would traditionaly be brush on the naans before cooking, but I prefer it brushed afterward to preserve th ebrightest flavors.
+[^trad]: The butter would traditionally be brush on the naans before cooking, but I prefer it brushed afterward to preserve the brightest flavors.

 ## Credits: